neurosnap/erock.io/content/blog/three-rules-for-refactoring-functions/index.md

 characteristics of widely used and maintainable code.
 Code that is only understood by one person is code not worth maintaining -- and as a result poorly designed.

+## Conclusion

+These are three rules I think about when writing every single function and I firmly believe it has resulted in easier to read code.